JackieLin2004/Intelligent-RS/README.md

 For ISRGAN, we replaced its original ordinary convolution module with a residual module, which is visually better than the original one, although there is no improvement in the metrics.

+For ESRGAN, although the super-segmentation is good and clear, it loses a lot of details of the remote sensing image.

 However, as can be seen from the loss plot, the overall trend of ISRGAN is smoother and better.